AndyObtiva/glimmer-dsl-swt/README.md

 #### Desktopify

-This scaffolding mode enables you to desktopify a web app.
-Glimmer Scaffolding basically turns a website into a desktop application by wrapping the website with a [Browser Widget](#browser-widget).
+Desktopify basically turns a website into a desktop application by wrapping the website within a [Browser Widget](#browser-widget).

 The desktopify app is similar to the standard scaffolded app.
 It can be extended and the [browser may even be instrumented](https://help.eclipse.org/2020-09/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/browser/Browser.html).